palantir/gradle-baseline/README.md

 To automatically update all files with mismatching/missing copyrights, run `./gradlew format`.

+### Inclusive Language

+Baseline enforces the use of inclusive language in our code, according to the standards developed by our Diversity, Equity, and Inclusion team.
+This check is enabled by default.
+To disable this check, set `com.palantir.baseline-checkstyle.inclusive-language-off=true` in your `gradle.properties` file.

 ## com.palantir.baseline-class-uniqueness
 When applied to a java project, this inspects all the jars in your `runtimeClasspath` configuration and records any conflicts to a `baseline-class-uniqueness.lock` file.
 For example: